osbuild/osbuild.github.io/docs/developer-guide/01-general/workflow.md

 history and will not show up in e.g. `git blame` or `git log` so consider them more ephemeral.

-A good commit message will help our future selfs to get back into the context that the author had when writing the code.
-It should include decisions/considerations/background that were important when the commit was written so that a `git show <commit>` provides a concise way to (re)acquire this context.
-See [this](https://github.com/osbuild/osbuild/commit/a2e212bb2641cf28e5701ad4a2202261c2c5ee5c) as an example.
+A good commit message will help our future selves to get back into the context that the author had when writing the code.
+It should include decisions, considerations, and background information that were important when the commit was written so that a `git show <commit>` provides a concise way to (re)acquire this context.
+See [this commit message](https://github.com/osbuild/osbuild/commit/a2e212bb2641cf28e5701ad4a2202261c2c5ee5c) as an example.

 ## Pull requests 🌟